SDSS-IV MaNGA: the physical origin of off-galaxy H$\alpha$ blobs in the local Universe

-We conclude that the majority of our \ha\ blobs appear to be in interacting/merging galaxy systems, either in pairs/trios of early-type galaxies (type 1) or in disturbed/merged systems (type 2), although more accurate identification of the tidal features are needed in some cases.
+We conclude that the a large fraction of our \ha\ blobs appear to be in interacting/merging galaxy systems, either in pairs/trios of early-type galaxies ({\tt gal6}, {\tt gal8}, {\tt gal11}, {\tt gal12}, {\tt gal13}) or in systems with potential tidal signatures ({\tt gal7}, {\tt gal8}, {\tt gal9}), although more accurate identification of the tidal features are needed in these cases.
+These galaxies are all massive red galaxies (the second group defined in \S~\ref{sec:Selection}).
 Therefore, the deep images presented above prefer a picture involving galaxy interactions, supporting scenario (ii) and scenario (iii) we listed in \S~\ref{sec:intro}.
-We exclude scenario (i) as only {\tt gal2} is found near a group center.
+There are also \ha\ blobs potentially related to dwarf galaxies or SF regions on spiral arms ({\tt hab1}, {\tt hab2}, {\tt hab4}, {\tt hab5}, {\tt hab7}, and {\tt hab11}), which open a new possibility.
+They are also compatible with scenario (iii), i.e. being very diffuse galaxies.
+We note that these candidates are mostly in low-mass blue galaxies (the first group defined in \S~\ref{sec:Selection}).
+We exclude scenario (i) as only {\tt gal12} is found near a group center.
 However, we cannot completely exclude scenario (iv), as AGN activities could also be related to mergers.
 We will explore the potential contribution of AGNs in \S~\ref{sec:photo}.
-As a closing remark of this section, we have found that the morphology and environments of \ha\ blobs in our sample have both similarities and differences, which indicate that these \ha\ blobs we see are not necessarily the same class of object observed by \cite{Lin-17}.
+As a closing remark of this section, we have found that the morphology and environments of \ha\ blobs in our sample have both similarities and differences, which indicate that these \ha\ blobs we see are not necessarily the same class of object observed by \cite{Lin-17} or \cite{Bait-Wadadekar-Barway-19}.
 Alternatively, it is possible that they are related by some common physical processes (e.g. galaxy interactions), but differ in the exact conditions that determine their morphology and spatial locations.
 Therefore, we need more information about their properties in order to understand how (or whether) they can be put into a consistent physical picture.
 In the following sections, we perform spectral analyses and investigate the relationship between \ha\ blobs and their host galaxy systems based on their ionizing sources, the derived chemical abundance, and kinematics of ionized gas.